Macduff, Aberdeenshire: History

-The settlement of Doune (from the Scottish Gaelic dùn, "hill fort") was purchased in 1732 by William Duff, who became the first Earl Fife.
+The settlement of Doune (from the Scottish Gaelic dùn, "hill fort") was purchased in 1733 by William Duff, who became the first Earl Fife.
 In 1760, James Duff, the second earl, built a harbour there and in 1783 succeeded in raising Doune to the status of a burgh of barony, renaming it "Macduff" after his supposed ancestor.
 The 2nd Earl Fife appointed his factor, William Rose, as the first Provost of Macduff in 1783.
 The town celebrated its bicentenary in 1983, and the signs erected in that year still stand on the main approaches to the town (most visibly, a large sign next to the Banff Bridge on the Macduff side).

 Banff and Macduff are separated by the valley of the River Deveron.
 This unpredictable river was finally tamed by the seven-arched bridge completed in 1799 by John Smeaton.
 An earlier bridge had been built in 1765, but was swept away in 1768.
 The old ferry was brought back into use, until it was lost in a flood in 1773.

 Early area prehistory is manifested by the nearby ancient monument at Longman Hill, a large long barrow somewhat to the southeast of Macduff.

 Attractions

 The town has an aquarium, a maritime heritage centre and a golf course (Royal Tarlair).

 COAST Festival of the Visual Arts is an annual festival of weekend-long events and attractions in both Banff and Macduff.
 It runs over the bank holiday weekend at the end of May each year.

-The town once had an outdoor swimming pool Tarlair Swimming Pool which has fallen into disuse.
-Locals on the Facebook social network site have created a group to begin the fight to "Save Tarlair".
+The town once had an outdoor swimming pool, which has fallen into disuse, but is intended to be restored.

 Many of the nearby villages also contribute to tourism in the area; in particular Gardenstown and Pennan.